alkindli/alkindli/README.md

 This is great passthrough.
 You as a server should not receive data anyway.

 And/so you are/i were nowhere near trusting trustedinstaller, because it is for upgrading through APPX channel way before windows 8, so about the windows 7, ugh.
 As for Windows main drive folder Windows.
+Using it as read/only on the program files whole directories [don't touch RESTRICTED APP PACKAGES permission you'd have to copy it over from separate winpe boot drive with all the files to the directory to give that as far as i been handling it] and read/only trustedinstaller programdata main folder.
+Not executing any networking service,  perhaps sides Remote procedure call, be careful.

 Dining say (r) done h-?